dafny-lang/dafny/docs/StyleGuide/Style-Guide.md

 * toc
 {:toc}

-This style guide provides coding conventions for the Dafny code.
+This style guide describes recommended coding conventions for Dafny code.

 *This documentation is still in progress.
 Please feel free to add more suggestions.*